TokyoExpress/recon-for-twitch/README.md

 Presented by <strong>TokyoExpress</strong><br /><br />

-This project is on hold, see github link for its successor.
+This project is on hold, see [Caitlyn](https://github.com/TokyoExpress/caitlyn) for its successor.

 ***Abstract***